ipfs/specs/src/routing/kad-dht.md

    [IPNS Routing Record](https://specs.ipfs.tech/ipns/ipns-record/#routing-record)
    and [IPNS Record Verification](https://specs.ipfs.tech/ipns/ipns-record/#record-verification).

-Records MUST meet validity criteria specific to their record type before being stored or updated.
+Records with the above prefixes MUST meet validity criteria specific to their record type before being stored or updated.
 DHT Servers MUST verify the validity of each record before accepting it.
+Records with other prefixes are not supported by the IPFS Kademlia DHT and MUST be rejected.

 ### Record Routing

-The Kademlia Identifier of a record is derived by applying the SHA256 hash function to the record’s key and using the resulting digest in binary format.
+The Kademlia Identifier of a record is derived by applying the SHA2-256 hash function to the record’s key and using the resulting digest in binary format.

 To store a value in the DHT, a client first finds the `k` closest peers to the